build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 ### The Investigation

-We need some process to help us identify where the problem in out internetwork lives.
+We need some process to help us identify where the problem in our internetwork lives.
 What we've tried so far is to `ping` from Client to Server.
 That's causing us to traverse our whole internetwork, which is a lot of machines and a lot of points of potential failure.
 We can simplify this in a couple ways.
 First, we can figure out if the issue is in routing the requests TO or FROM the destination IP.
-Once we know the direction that the packets are getting lost, we can check, hop by hop where the packets are going and find the exact router(s) where they're getting lost.
+Once we know the direction that the packets are getting lost, we can check, hop by hop, where the packets are going and find the exact router(s) where they're getting lost.

 Let's start by running that same `ping` from Client to Server, but this time, let's watch on server to see if the packets are even making it there.
 Open a second terminal window and run a `tcpdump` on server: